|

 Dame de Beaune a few blocks from the Hotel-Dieu. along with beautiful

-medieval tapestries and a cloistered monks courtyard you can find
+medieval tapestries and a cloistered monks courtyard you

 the “Vierge